 This sharp tasting root adds flavor and the health benefits of its active compounds gingerols 6, 8, and 10 and shogaol 6 to any juice.
 Studies have shown it has positive effects on digestive, vascular, and neural health.
 I like it with apples and celery.

-Loaded with polyphenols and pectin, apples -- and use the skins, are great for juicing.
-Pectin is a prebiotic and supports digestive health by feeding the gut flora that promote digestion.
+Loaded with polyphenols and pectin, apples – and the skins – are great for juicing.
+Pectin is a prebiotic and supports digestive health by feeding the gut flora that promotes digestion.
 The polyphenols contain antioxidants necessary to maintain proper immune function and health.
 Apple juice has also been recognized for its support for healthy cholesterol level.

 7. Citrus – Any of them

 Oranges, lemons, grapefruits and limes all make excellent juices, especially for breakfast.
 On their own or blended, they add flavor and a potent shot of vitamin C, flavonoids and pectin.
 The pectin encourages healthy digestion and the vitamins C and flavonoids energize immune function and contribute powerful antioxidants for overall well-being.